coilhq/mucoa/SOLUTION_DESIGN.md

 ## 6. Scope Exclusions
 The following functionality is out of scope for the solution:
-* Transfer and settlement data encryption at rest (refer to section ABC for detail)
+* Transfer and settlement data encryption at rest (refer to section ABC for detail).
-* Built-in support for mutual TLS authentication between a TigerBeetle client and the database cluster
+* Built-in support for mTLS authentication between a TigerBeetle client and the database cluster.
-* TODO

 ## 7. Detailed Design
 ### 7.1 TigerBeetle in Central-Ledger